 Spike data will be preprocessed and analyzed in MATLAB with software developed and provided by Gabrielle Drummond.

 I, as an undergraduate student, will be working directly with the training, imaging, data collection and data analysis.
-Training of mice will be done primarily in January while analysis of collected data will occur during January and my participation in the project should be completed in the first week of August.
+Training of mice will be done primarily over the winter semester while analysis of collected data will occur throughout the year as needed.My participation in the project should be completed in the first week of August.

 Personal Statement: Why I am interested in this UROP is to learn to be a real neuroscientist and hopefully help publish something.